 Retesting and regression testing are two commonly confused concepts.
-Not only do they sound alike, they also have several similarities.
+They sound alike, and they have similarities too.

-The main difference between the two is that regression testing is designed to test for bugs you don't expect to be there, whereas retesting is designed to test for bugs you do expect to be there.
+The main difference is that regression testing is designed to test for bugs you don't expect to be there, whereas retesting is designed to test for bugs you do expect to be there.

-There's more to it than that, though, so let's go into further detail with these one by one to clarify the meaning of these concepts.
+There's more to it than that though, so let's go into further detail to clarify the meaning of these concepts.